 Problem #4: Lost participants in the cc:

-Throughout a negotiation, both parties add and remove participants for good reason: sometimes expert advice is needed, other times folks will be out of office.
+Throughout a negotiation, both parties add and remove participants for good reason: sometimes expert advice is needed, and other times folks will be out of the office.
 The problem is that individuals added to the middle of a negotiation thread (or, more likely, threads) won’t have any context.
 In our example above, John added Helena late in the contract negotiation.
-While she might be able to glean a little reading through the message thread, she won’t be able to see the history of the discussion or the previous versions of the contract.
+While she might be able to glean a little by reading through the message thread, she won’t be able to see the history of the discussion or the previous versions of the contract.
 And, there’s always a chance John didn’t forward everything to her.

 Problem #5: No version tracking on attachments and horrible file names